Saudi ArabiaOfficial Name: Kingdom of Saudi Arabia

 Travelers transiting through Saudi Arabia are subject to the country’s laws and regulations.
 Persons suspected of violating local law may be subject to criminal prosecution as well as incarceration during the period of investigation.

-Note for Dual Nationals: Several U.S. citizens of Saudi descent have encountered difficulty leaving the Kingdom after entering on a Saudi Laissez Passer rather than a Saudi or U.S. passport.
+Note for Dual Nationals: Several U.S. citizens of Saudi descent have encountered difficulty leaving the Kingdom after entering on a Saudi Laissez Passer (temporary travel document) rather than a Saudi or U.S. passport.
 If a U.S. citizen has a claim to Saudi citizenship, Saudi missions abroad sometimes propose to issue a Laissez Passer to facilitate travel into the Kingdom.
-This only leads to difficulties when the traveler wishes to depart the Kingdom, however, as the traveler must first obtain a Saudi passport while in Saudi Arabia.
-Saudi citizens are required to enter and exit the country on Saudi passports, regardless of the traveler holding another nationality.
+This only leads to difficulties when the traveler wishes to depart the Kingdom, however, as the traveler must first obtain a Saudi passport before leaving Saudi Arabia.
+Saudi citizens are required to enter and exit the country on Saudi passports, regardless of other nationalities.
 U.S. citizens of Saudi descent should understand that Saudi nationality is not confirmed quickly or easily, and documentary requirements encountered in Saudi Arabia may differ from those described by Saudi missions abroad.
-On average, the processing time for a Saudi passport in these cases has been six to twelve months and often longer.
-Once you are in Saudi Arabia and have started the passport process, you cannot depart.
-Obtaining a U.S. passport at the Embassy will not help, as the Saudi government may refuse to recognize the validity of a U.S. passport presented by a Saudi passport applicant for travel out of Saudi Arabia, if it was not also used to enter Saudi Arabia.
+On average, the processing time for a Saudi passport in these cases has been six to 12 months and often longer.
+Obtaining a U.S. passport at the Embassy will not help, as you will not have a visa, and will be prevented by the Saudi government from leaving.
 We strongly recommend that U.S. citizens who also have Saudi nationality enter Saudi Arabia with either a Saudi passport or a U.S. passport and Saudi visa, and not with a Laissez Passer.

 For further information on entry/exit requirements, travelers may contact the following Saudi government offices in the United States: